ksrawr/binary-trees-and-tries/README.md

 - Letters are added to the string key for each node, moving away from the root.
 - Actual values are associated only with the “Leaves” of the trie.

+It is used when there’s a partially completed field, and there’s a want to provide a list of possibilities connected to that partially completed field.
+In this example, all the descendents of a node have a common prefix.